offtheclockk/twitter-api/README.md

-helpers.js containes some miscellaneous helper utilities like escapeHtml, etc mddlewares.js middlewares like ensureLoggedIn dummy-data/ contains json and script for parsing some pre-populated data passport.js passport related congig and functions app.js main express app.
+helpers.js containes some miscellaneous helper utilities like escapeHtml, etc mddlewares.js middlewares like ensureLoggedIn dummy-data/ contains json and script for parsing some pre-populated data passport.js passport related config and functions app.js main express app.
 This is the overview of what's contained in this repo.
 ⚡ Routes ⚡